-The combined five-year Bachelor of Science and Master of Science degree provides an opportunity for students to complete a conventional four-year Bachelor of Science degree program in Biomedical Engineering with one additional year of study to earn a Master of Science degree in Computer Engineering.
+The combined five-year B.S. and M.S. degree provides an opportunity for students to complete a conventional four-year Bachelor of Science degree program in Biomedical Engineering with one additional year of study to earn a Master of Science degree in Computer Engineering.

-In addition to GW's guidelines for completing a dual bachelor's/master's degree, students must meet these academic requirements:
+In addition to GW's guidelines for completing a dual bachelor's/master's degree, students must meet the following academic requirements:

 - The completion of any of the department’s Bachelor of Science curricula with the requirement that two (2) of the Technical Electives for a minimum total of six (6) credits be from among the Department of Electrical & Computer Engineering's (ECE) graduate course offerings.
 Per current practice, all undergraduate Technical Electives must be approved by the student’s academic advisor.
-It is explicitly noted here that these two Department of ECE graduate courses are double-counted towards the completion of the combined Bachelor of Science/Master of Science degree.
+It is explicitly noted here that these two Department of ECE graduate courses are double-counted towards the completion of the combined B.S./M.S. degree.

 - The completion of an additional eight (8) graduate level courses for a total of twenty-four (24) credit hours.
 All graduate level courses must be approved by the student’s academic advisor.

-- Students in the combined program will be provided with a greater opportunity to participate in research at the undergraduate stage and are encouraged (but not required) to do a Master of Science thesis.
+- Students in the combined program will be provided with a greater opportunity to participate in research at the undergraduate stage and are encouraged (but not required) to do a MS thesis.

 - A minimum GPA of 3.4/4.0 is required for admission.
 Students must have a minimum GPA of 3.0/4.0 by the end of their eight semester to be able to continue with the combined program to the ninth semester.